 ** LEGAL UPDATE **

-The new rules, which go into effect November 21, 2019, raise the minimum investment amounts to $1.8 million in general and $900,000 in targeted employment areas (TEAs) and shift responsibility for identifying what constitutes a targeted employment area from states to USCIS.
+Their intention was to raise the minimum investment amounts to $1.8 million in general and $900,000 in targeted employment areas (TEAs) and shift responsibility for identifying what constitutes a targeted employment area from states to USCIS.

 The old rule afforded state governments some flexibility in designating TEAs to attract EB-5 investments.
 The new rule would provide less flexibility and define TEAs as rural areas or areas that have unemployment of at last 150% of the national average.
 "Rural" in turn refers to areas outside metropolitan statistical areas or beyond the outer boundary of any city or town of 20,000 or more residents.

 Another change made by the 2019 revised rules would require dependent family members (spouses and children under age 21) to submit separate petitions to remove the conditions on their initial two-year residency if the principal investor did not include the dependents in his or her petition to remove the conditions on residency.

 Finally, the revised rules would allow some EB-5 investors to retain their "priority dates" from previously approved EB-5 petitions.
 This would benefit investors who need to submit a subsequent EB-5 petition.
 Rather than starting over in the green card queue, they could retain their earlier filing date.
 With backlogs developing in the EB-5 category lately, this could prove helpful to possibly avoiding delays in obtaining permanent residency.